 Most of us assume that between "starving actor" and "celebrity," there has to be a sweet spot where thespians can find modest work and still make a respectable income.
-But what happens when a show is cancelled?
+But what happens when a show is canceled?
 Can an actor who played a small part on a modestly successful show move to the Caribbean and live off the television royalties forever?

-Actor Jeff Cohen, who appeared in one episode of "The Facts of Life," wrote an article for Backstage magazine describing how he spent a $0.67 residual check.
-He took it to Maeve's Re$iduals, a pub that once traded a free drink for any SAG-AFTRA check of $1 or less [source: Cohen].
+Actor Jeff Cohen, who appeared in one episode of the 1980s sitcom "The Facts of Life," wrote an article for Backstage magazine describing how he spent a $0.67 residual check.
+He took it to Maeve's Re$iduals, a pub that once traded a free drink for any SAG-AFTRA check of $1 or less.
 Maybe actors who can't live off their royalties can at least drink off their royalties forever?